-The Digital Future of Telecom Industry
+The Digital Future of the Telecom Industry

 Telecom Business Transformation

 SDN/NFV technologies and SON (self-organizing networks) take the lead from the network perspective.
 Mobile Internet is driving ongoing efforts to speed up networks, with IoT services requiring support from appropriate network resources and configuration and individual users’ needs for capacity increasing every year.
 This is where 5G and digital transformation are crucial from the CSPs point of view.